 Not really.
 Graduate school should not be a default solution for anyone, but a carefully considered choice.
 Graduate school is not a destination, but a journey toward a goal.
 If you cannot identify the goal you should probably do some more thinking.

 I know I need three letters of recommendation, but my professors don’t really know me.
 What should I do?

 They probably know you better than you think.
 If not, make yourself known to them as soon as possible!
-Discuss with them what you leaned in their courses and tell them about your interests, aspirations, and plans for graduate study.
+Discuss with them what you learned in their courses and tell them about your interests, aspirations, and plans for graduate study.
 Keep in touch with your professors after you graduate; they enjoy hearing from their old students!

 I want to be a professor like my mentor here at Mount Holyoke.
 Should I get a Ph.D.?